Key takeaways

 6. Customer retention rate

-This metric measures how many of your customers are returning to your site.
+This metric measures your customers’ return rate.
 It shows how successfully you retain customers once you have initially converted them.

-A high retention rate is a good sign of providing valuable content and services that keep customers returning.
+A high customer retention rate is a good sign of providing valuable content and services that keep loyal customers returning.

-If your retention rate is low, consider adding new products or services to your site regularly and hook them up with a loyalty program or give discounts for the next order, for example.
+On the other hand, a low retention rate signals a higher churn rate, meaning more customers are leaving or disengaging over time.
+If your retention rate is low, consider implementing conversion rate optimization tactics like adding new products or services to your site regularly and hooking them up with a customer loyalty program or giving discounts for the next order.

 What’s a reasonable customer retention rate?
 This metric varies depending on the industry.
 For example, e-commerce and SaaS companies tend to have a retention rate of around 35%.